Image

 Why do power cuts happen?

-Although national power cuts in Great Britain are rare, local outages still occur, usually because of the following:
+While national power cuts are rare, local outages can still happen due to:

-• Natural disasters, such as lightning, flooding, and fallen trees, can damage cables and equipment.
+• Natural causes: Lightning, flooding, or fallen trees can damage cables and equipment.

-• Fire or theft can damage the equipment on the network or in substations.
+• Fire or theft: These can damage network equipment or substations.

 Football pitch in the dark